kev-yan/cs24/pausevec/README.md

 - When adding to a vector with capacity `f(n)`: if there is no room for the item, the vector must resize its capacity to double the capacity.
-- When removing from a vector with capacity `f(n)`: if the number of elements shrinks below a quarter of the capacity, the vector must resize its capacity to halve the capacity.
+- When removing from a vector with capacity `f(n)`: if the number of elements shrinks below or equal to a quarter of the capacity, the vector must resize its capacity to halve the capacity.
-- When reading, writing, or removing an element at a given index: if there have been deletions at at least that index since the last resize, shift every element over to be compact.
+- When reading, writing, or removing an element at a given index: if there have been deletions at less than that index since the last resize, shift every element over to be compact.

 ## Member Functions